augustusfalloon/mindfriend/README.md

 ### Backend Testing
 To run backend tests:
 1. From the backend folder enter `npm install` to download all relevant packages
-2. Still in the backend folder enter `npm run...` and then the test you want (i.e. userTest or appTest)
+2. Still in the backend folder enter `node tests/user2.test.js `
-3. To run all tests enter `npm run tests` into the commandline

 ### Implementation Status
 - Connection with MongoDB database has been created